 Lucas Hnath's drama The Christians focuses on Pastor Paul, the founding pastor of a mega-church who's suddenly hit with a crisis of faith.
 He feels compelled to lead his thousands-strong flock in a new and unexpected direction on its 20th anniversary -- one that directly conflicts with the former tenets of his ministry.
 When his motives are questioned, both his professional and personal relationships are put to the test.
 Backed by a community choir, The Christians is both epic and unexpectedly intimate.
 This provocative play now comes to Atlanta's Actors Express, offering an unflinching look at faith -- of any denomination -- and its power to unite or divide.

 Winner of the 2011 Pulitzer Prize and the 2012 Tony Award, Clybourne Park explodes in two outrageous acts set 50 years apart.
 Act One takes place in 1959, as nervous community leaders anxiously try to stop the sale of a home to a black family.
 Act Two is set in the same house in the present day, as the now predominantly African-American neighborhood battles to hold its ground in the face of gentrification.
 Catch this comedic play at ACT3 Productions in Sandy Springs.

 The Dixie Swim Club focuses on five vibrant women who have called each other friends since their time spent together on a college swim team 33 years ago.
-Every year since graduation, they've kept their bond alive by spending a long summer weekend together at the same North Carolina beach cottage, leaving husbands, children and work behind to share in each other's challenges and triumphs.
-Spotlighting four specific weekends throughout the span of these 33 years, this poignant comedy is a blend of tender moments and raucous repartee that brings the beauty of lifelong friendships onto the stage and into the spotlight of the Sylvia Beard Theatre at the Buford Community Center.
+Every year since graduation, they've kept their bond alive by spending a long summer weekend together at the same beach cottage, leaving husbands, children and work behind to share in each other's challenges and triumphs.
+Spotlighting four specific weekends throughout the span of these 33 years, this poignant comedy is a blend of tender moments and raucous repartee that brings the beauty of lifelong friendships onto the stage and into the spotlight of OnStage Atlanta.